CANA-Dev/CANA-Dev.github.io/README.md

 This will mean you'll need to recreate the branch every time, but dealing with complex mergers is significantly harder...
 If you do want to learn more about this, I advise this [tutorial](https://www.atlassian.com/git/tutorials/using-branches).

+# Codebase Documentation

+All the code on this folder is commented, but you can also see general indications in the DOCUMENTATION.md file.